stattlab/atomistic-scale-simulations/molecular-dynamics/thermostats.md

 ## 1. Generating Canonical Ensemble in MD

+The basic MD ensemble is constant energy and constant volume.
+However, experimentally it is usually more convenient to specify the pressure and temperature.
+In those variables the phase of the system is unique except precisely at a phase transition.
+If we input the number of particles and volume near a phase boundary, then it is possible we will be in the two phase region, for example we could have a mixture of ice and water.
+This is unlikely to occur in a simulation because our system is usually so small.
+The interface between the two phases would cost too much energy and inhibits the system from moving freely from one phase to the other.
+Temperature controls and pressure controls allow one to do such simulations more directly.

 Molecular dynamics (MD) naturally gives the **NVE ensemble**.
 To obtain the **NVT ensemble**, apply a **thermostat** (heat reservoir) that drives the system to the correct temperature.

+The disadvantage of all thermostatting methods for working at constant temperature is that the dynamics is changed in an artificial way and dynamics is the reason why we do MD and not MC.
+Real dynamics obey the rules of special relativity (in principle).
+Effects need to be mediated by the transport of particles since we don't have any photons.
+Heat is transported at the speed of sound or slower.
+But if there is a kinetic energy fluctuation, the effect on the other particles with the various temperature thermostats is immediate.
+All three methods have a coupling constant (e.g. the frequency of rescaling, the friction coefficient or the mass of the N-H variable.)
+It should be chosen as small possible to alter the dynamics as little as possible.
+If this is done, the non-physical effects will be order $1/N$ in general.
+If this is a problem one should use a more physical method to control temperature fluctuations, for example put in a real heat bath at the edge of the physical system.
+Extremely accurate estimations of dyanmical quantites like the diffusion constants or other transport coefficients should be done in the **NVE** if possible.
+Often, it is useful to first equilibrate with **NVT**, and then switch to **NVE** for production runs in these cases.

 ### Stochastic Thermostats

+We want to do simulations at constant temperature.
+How do we do it?

 - **Andersen**: At random intervals, assign new momenta to particles.
   - ❌ Not momentum conserving.